 With over 90 different palaces and courtyards, it is one of the most marvellous places in China.
 These palaces were home of 24 emperors.

 The first thing you should remember is that it’s quite easy to get lost in the Forbidden City of China, so make sure you go with a guide or follow one of the tourist maps.
-Also, don’t be surprised that 40% of the city is actually still not open for public.
-All repairs are scheduled for 2020.
+Also, you should know that 40% of the city is actually still not open for public.
+All reparations will take place in 2020.

 The Forbidden City is a place of historical and cultural importance, and there are some things you should check out if you are planning to visit these palaces:

-- The Palace Museum that contains one of the biggest and greatest collections of Chinese artefacts.
+- The Palace Museum contains one of the biggest and greatest collections of Chinese artefacts.